 Speed, G. P. & M. Holst.
 2019.
 Death, Burial and Identity: 3000 Years of Death in the Vale of Mowbray.
 NAA Monograph Series 4.
 Barnard Castle: Northern Archaeological Associates.

 Hannah was appointed a Fellow of the Society of Antiquaries of London (FSA)

 in a ballot held on 21st February 2019.

 Hannah is an experienced post-excavation manager who has worked on commercial, community and university-based projects, as well as a recognised zooarchaeologist who has worked on material from sites across the UK and the Middle East.
-She has featured as an expert presenter in More4's The Great British Dig alongside Hugh Dennis, Dr. Chloe Duckworth, Natasha Billson and Richard Taylor.
+She has featured as an expert presenter in More4's The Great British Dig alongside Hugh Dennis, Dr. Chloe Duckworth, Natasha Billson, Richard Taylor and John Henry Phillips.

 PhD Archaeological Sciences - University of Bradford, 2011

 MSc Biological Archaeology - University of Bradford, 2006

 BSc (Hons) Bioarchaeology - University of Bradford, 2004